alxtrnr/bongo-twisty/content/blog/balancing_the_odds.md

 +++
-title = "Balancing the odds on my bike." description = "The numbers say there's no reason to stop riding." date = 2025-12-05 tags = ["cycling"]
+title = "What's the odds?."
+description = "The numbers say there's no reason to stop riding." date = 2025-12-05 tags = ["cycling"]